selfrefactor/niketa-theme/README.md

 # Niketa

-Light VSCode Themes with internal theme generator(which can be reused)
+7 Light VSCode Themes

+> The repo contains also internal theme generator used for creation of the themes

 ## Screens